erdUha/ml-midterm/README.md

     Group: IT2407

 # Requirements
-Install VS Code and Jupyter, Python modules.
+Install VS Code, Jupyter and Python modules.
 Then create the venv environment and install the packages from `requirements.txt`:
 ```Bash
 pip install -r requirements.txt
 ```